The King Of Street Fighters has most of the characters from KOF who know Iori Yagami comment on this, saying that he's currently adopting this trope.

-Later on, we discover that the Elements of Chaos, despite belonging to Discord (or at least he can give them to ponies), actually have positive sides.
+Later on, we discover that the Elements of Chaos, despite belonging to Discord (or at least he can give them to ponies), actually have positive sides, as did the Rainbow of Darkness from which they originated.
 After Dark World!Twilight, Dark World!Applejack, and Dark World!Rarity are redeemed, they keep their Elements of Chaos while reawakening an Element of Harmony.
 It's explained that the Elements of Chaos were corrupted and 'incomplete' before, now they're purified and complete due to them having figured out their true meaning.

 Clouded Sky has the protagonist Tobias Talltree, who is a "darkling", a Pokémon trainer who received a dark-type Pokémon (in his case, a Murkrow) as his starter.
 Despite him getting much contempt from various people he meets for this, he's still a perfectly kind, noble person.
 All of the other darklings shown throughout the story are generally shown as being nice, friendly people despite their affinity with the dark type.

 The Houndoom in Goldenrod city are terrifying hellhounds.
 They broke Entei's pact to help May and her friends.

 Dark-types in general tend to get portrayed as Combat Pragmatistwell-meaning jerks at worst.
 At best, they're loyal companions with cool attacks (just like everything else in Pokemon).